Download the PDF version of this document

 Put your request for evaluation in writing.
 If you think that your child has a disability and needs special education, you should ask your school to evaluate your child's need for special education services.
 This request should be in writing and should include your consent for evaluation.
 Sending a letter will document your request for evaluation of your child and will establish a time line for services to begin should your child be eligible.
+The letter should be sent in a way that you will have proof of its receipt by the district, for example, sending it by certified mail, or via email.
+Keep a copy of the letter and receipt.
 The following is a sample letter.

 Date (include month, day, and year)

 I am writing to request an initial evaluation for my child (child's name).
 I am requesting this evaluation because (state what you suspect as your child's disability and describe the problems your child is having in school).

 We have tried the following to help (child's name): (If you or the school have done anything extra to help your child, briefly state it here).